acornies/gamify-aws-hcp/README.md

 - An HCP account (@hashicorp.com email address)
 - A Terraform Cloud Plus/Business org (#team-se-trial-rqsts Slack channel)
 - A new GitHub organization for the event
+  - A list of teams and attendees
+- An AWS account vended by AWS Workshop Studio

 ### Participants